-For the purposes of the HOPE Agora 2020, the broadest possible understanding of the term "evidence" will be used.
+For the purposes of the HOPE Agora 2021, the broadest possible understanding of the term "evidence" will be used.
 Such an understanding includes findings from scientific publications, ranging from randomized control trials to case reports.
 It also includes local evidence, which is the contextual information necessary to take a decision.
 Examples of such contextual information are analysis of locally available data, gathering information from stakeholders and considering the cultural, political, administrative and other settings which may influence a decision.
+This will of course take place having as a background the experience obtained during the spring 2020 COVID-19 crisis and later on.